Powering Protection: Your Ultimate Guide to NERC CIP Compliance and a Resilient Grid

 Implement Strong Technical Controls:

-- Access Controls (CIP-005): Implement OT-aware network segmentation, separating critical systems (EWS, HMI) from general IT.
+- Access Controls: Implement OT-aware network segmentation, separating critical systems (EWS, HMI) from general IT.
 Use strict authentication, role-based access, and continuous monitoring.

 - Baseline Configurations, Lockdowns & Virtual Patching: Define “normal” system settings.
 Implement operational, USB device, and data lockdowns.
 Use virtual patching to shield legacy or unpatchable systems.